brickstudymasons/brickstudy/README.md

 Install within the blank environment

   conda activate blank
-  conda install -c conda-forge -c brick brick jupyter ipympl Open a notebook (we use Jupyter notebooks) in researcher_interface folder and interactively run the cells.
+  conda install -c conda-forge -c brickstudy brickstudy jupyter ipympl Open a notebook (we use Jupyter notebooks) in researcher_interface folder and interactively run the cells.
 You can use the command jupyter notebook to open a browser window on the folders of notebooks.
 Note, if you run with an installed library import appropriately.
 The basic_emg_analysis notebook can be used to understand how to use the package.